rachaelrho/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 >>>List comprehensions provide a way to create lists using bracket operators, expression inside the brackets that specifies the elements of a list and a for clause that indicates the sequence to be traversed.
-List comprehensions can be used for both `map` and `filter` as shown by the examples below:
+List comprehensions example below and equivalent results using `map` and `filter`:

 MAP
 ```def lowercase_all(v):